Simplex Manufacturing Corporation: World War II

+These cycles are fitted with blackout headlight covers and a large secondary muffler by the rear wheel.
+They are painted green with a white five-pointed star on the sides of the fuel tank.
+They are not fitted with front crash bars.

+Post War

+Some later model Servi-Cycles were issued to heavy bomber crews for use as base run-arounds.
+These typically feature a front crash bar.

 Simplex Automatic scooter

 In 1956, Simplex began manufacturing a scooter based on the Simplex Automatic drivetrain.
 The scooter was not made in large numbers and was discontinued in 1960 along with the Servi-Cycle.